indigotech/taq-github-bot/src/data/local/github/tracks/track-3/steps/step-2.md

 **(Re-Re-)Note:** Don't forget to open a new branch!

-When filling up a form, users (us) can mispell something or forget to fill all the inputs in a form.
+When filling up a form, users (we) can mispell something or forget to fill all the inputs in a form.
 So in this step you'll create some form validations.

 Your login screen should have the following validations: